Data-driven Policy Transfer with Imprecise Perception Simulation: Acknowledgment

 \section{Acknowledgment}

-The research leading to these results has received funding from the European Union under grant agreement FP7-ICT-609763 TRADR; from the Czech Science Foundation under Project GA14-13876S, and by the Grant Agency of the CTU Prague under Project SGS16/161/OHK3/2T/13.
+The research leading to these results has received funding from the European Union under grant agreement FP7-ICT-609763 TRADR; from the Czech Science Foundation under Project GA14-13876S; by OP VVV funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics'', and by the Grant Agency of the CTU Prague under Project SGS16/161/OHK3/2T/13.